Rail transport in Japan: Suicides

 Trains are also used as a means to commit suicide.
 Its relative popularity is partly due to its practical ease, and to avoid causing a nuisance to one's family, although families are often charged or sued by the railway companies to compensate for the trouble caused by the accident.
 Suicides often cause delays on the lines on which they occur.
 The deceased's family may be charged damages on the order of approximately 1 million yen by railway operating companies.
 Railroad operators have taken steps to discourage and prevent suicides.
 This includes use of blue LED lights in stations, which officials hope will calm potential jumpers.
 Platform edge doors are also being installed at numerous stations in an effort to keep people contained on the platform until the train arrives.

 Ekiben

 An important aspect of the romance of the rails in Japan is the ekiben, the station bento lunchbox.
 The first pre-packed station lunchboxes originated at Utsunomiya Station in 1885 and became an instant success.
 Many stations (eki) around the country soon began to make special bento featuring local specialties such as seafood, meat or vegetables.
 Including generous portions of rice, the ekiben was a complete meal.
 It was often served in a wooden box; nowadays cardboard and plastics have become popular, although wooden chopsticks still accompany the ekiben.
 The Central Committee of the Japanese Association of Railroad Station Concessionaires (社団法人日本鉄道構内営業中央会) is a prominent trade organization promoting ekiben.

+Sightseeing trains

+A wide variety of sightseeing trains operate in Japan, including collaborations with popular anime franchises such as Hello Kitty, Neon Genesis Evangelion, and Demon Slayer: Kimetsu no Yaiba.

+After the privatization and breakup of Japanese National Railways (JNR) in 1987, which led to the formation of the Japan Railways Group (JR Group), the number of specially designed sightseeing trains known as Joyful Train increased on many lines.

+Since the 2000s, prolonged economic stagnation in Japan has led consumers to become more selective about high-cost spending, shifting their focus from material goods to experiential consumption.
+In response to this trend, the number of sightseeing trains operating across the country has increased.
+During the 2010s, several significantly more luxurious sleeper trains were introduced and attracted considerable popularity, including the Seven Stars in Kyushu, Train Suite Shiki-shima, and Twilight Express Mizukaze.